celo-org/celo-monorepo/packages/docs/command-line-interface/governance.md

   --ledgerCustomAddresses=ledgerCustomAddresses      [default: [0]] If --useLedger is set, this will get the array of
                                                      index addresses for local signing.
 Example --ledgerCustomAddresses "[4,99]"

+  --number=number                                    [default: 1] Number of transactions to prompt for in interactive
+                                                     mode

   --useLedger                                        Set it to use a ledger wallet